JKTKops/botc-rack-randomizer/README.md

 ## Installation:

-Using Haskell Stack, simply `stack install`
+Using Haskell Stack, simply `stack install`.
 There is only an extremely simple CLI at the moment.

 For the more powerful methods of interacting with the tool, such as rapid script experimentation